Dewb/monome-rack/README.md

 In order of importance, the initial goals of this project were/are:

 * Provide an easier environment for developing, debugging, and testing new and improved firmware features for the monome Eurorack modules
-* Allow monome users to practice, experiment, and/or record while traveling light or otherwise away from their hardware
+* Allow existing hardware users to practice, experiment, and/or record while traveling light
-* Bring new users into the monome ecosystem
+* Expose new users to the monome philosophy and ecosystem
 * "Because it was there"

 ### Who did this?